 Children may have trouble coming to terms with the fact that they can't go to school, see their friends, or go out and play.
 We've already addressed that you should explain why they can't see them.

 However, you should also help them find alternatives to their normal routine.
 When your child normally goes to school, you should conduct a school-like environment.
 When they normally spend time with their friends, try to set up a video chat or phone call.

 The key to helping your children adjust to a new schedule is trying to make the new schedule as similar to the old schedule as you can.
 Your child needs to have some sort of continuity while they're adjusting to a new world.

 The best person to lead them through these changes is you.
 You're the one who knows them best.

 Your children may have trouble recognising the signs and symptoms of COVID-19 without your guidance.
 Make sure that you're telling your children about common coronavirus symptoms so that they can let you know if they're feeling poorly.

-You should make sure to let your child know that they can come to you if they believe that they're experiencing any symptoms.
-You should also encourage your children to keep their hands to themselves during this time.
+Let your child know that they can come to you if they believe that they're experiencing any symptoms.
+You should also encourage them to keep their hands to themselves during this time.
 If they're having trouble, encourage hand-washing breaks and hand sanitiser.